nausicaea/rootspace-rs/README.md

 # Prerequisites

-You must have a recent version of unstable rust to build the project.
+You must have a recent version of nightly rust to build the project.
 Ideally, go to [rustup.rs](https://www.rustup.rs/) and follow the instructions to obtain rust and cargo.
+Currently, the project builds and runs an all architectures supported by rust itself.

+Then, you have to install nightly rust with

+    $ rustup toolchain install nightly

+And, in most cases, you want to set nightly rust to the default toolchain with

+    $ rustup default nightly

 # Build